luiss07/ctf-writeups/hackTheBox/rev_partialencryption/writeup.md

 # Partial Encryption

+This was my first time debugging an .exe file and using IDA, so I may have vented my pent-up frustration into writing a too exhaustive explanation.
+Hope you don't mind, KEKW.

 ## Introduction

 The description of this challenge says: "Static-Analysis on this program didn't reveal much.
 There must be a better way to approach this...", but not knowing what else to do I still decided to at least give it a try.
 Thus, as always, I used Ghidra to look into the binary and see what I could find.
 This time the disassembly seems a bit strange, since it was not able to find the usual entry point of the program (like for ELF ones).
 This time the entry was referring function which did not seem to be the main one.
 In fact inside it there some functions calls such as the `sctr_initialize_crt()`, which after some research I found out that is used to initialize the C Run-time Library (CRT) which is the part of the C++ Standard Library that incorporates the ISO C99 standard library.